The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Appendix

 \begin{definition}\textnormal{ The $S$-topology is the topology generated on the Skorokhod space by the subsequential $S$-convergence.} \end{definition}

-\emph{The Skorokhod space endowed with the $S$-topology is a Hausdorff ($T_2$) space and a stronger separation axiom is an open problem.} A weak separation axiom is a well-known issue for topologies defined via the subsequential convergence (KVPK recipe); see \cite{jakubowski4} for elaboration.
-The difficulties encountered in establishing the regularity of the $S$-topology are explained in \cite{jakubowski}[Rem.~3.12].
+\emph{The Skorokhod space endowed with the $S$-topology is known to be a Hausdorff ($T_2$) space and a stronger separation axiom is an open problem.} A weak separation axiom is a well-known issue for topologies defined via the subsequential convergence (KVPK recipe); see \cite[Appendix]{jakubowski4} for elaboration.
+The difficulties encountered in establishing the regularity of the $S$-topology are explained in \cite[Rem.~3.12]{jakubowski}.